-All incoming students must provide proof of immunization for two measles, mumps, rubella vaccines after the age of one year old.
-(A titer may be provided in lieu of the immunizations.)
-Meningococcal vaccine proof is required for all incoming undergraduate students.
-A PPD skin test in the past six months is required for students entering the university from certain countries.
-This list of countries may be found on the Habif website.
-It is also recommended that, during the five years before beginning their studies at Washington University, all students will have received the tetanus diphtheria immunization, the hepatitis A vaccine series, Hepatitis B vaccine series and Varicella vaccine.
+All incoming students must provide proof of immunization for measles, mumps, and rubella (i.e., two vaccinations after the age of one year old; a titer may be provided in lieu of the immunizations).
+Proof of receiving a meningococcal vaccine is required for all incoming undergraduate students.
+A PPD skin test in the past six months is required for students entering the university from certain countries; this list of countries may be found on the Habif website.
+It is also recommended that, during the five years before beginning their studies at Washington University, all students will have received the tetanus diphtheria immunization, the hepatitis A vaccine series, the hepatitis B vaccine series, and the varicella vaccine.
 Medical History Forms are available online.
-Failure to complete the required forms will delay registration and will prevent entrance into housing assignment.
-Please visit our website for complete information about requirements and deadlines.
+Failure to complete the required forms will delay a student's registration and prevent their entrance into housing assignments.
+Please visit the Habif website for complete information about requirements and deadlines.

 Mental Health Services staff members work with students to resolve personal and interpersonal difficulties, including conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
-Although some concerns are more frequent than others, students' experiences are as varied as the students themselves.
 Staff members help each person figure out their own situation.
 Services include individual, group and couples counseling; crisis counseling; psychiatric consultation; and referral for off-campus counseling.
-Call 314-935-6666 or visit our website to schedule an appointment.
+Call 314-935-6666 or visit the Habif website to schedule an appointment.

 Important Information About Health Insurance, Danforth Campus